The curriculum at Thomas Hepburn Community Academy aims to support the highest level of achievement for all students.

 Mathematics and English are both double-weighted, with English and Maths both worth 20 per cent and the other six subjects each worth 10 per cent of the total measure.

-Currently, if students sit both English language and English literature, the highest grade will be used and double-weighted.
-From 2017 students will have to study both English Language and English Literature for the subject to be double-weighted.
-This is important, and at Thomas Hepburn, all of our students take GCSE English Literature in addition to GCSE English Language, so we are well prepared for this.
+Currently, if students sit both English Language and English Literature, the highest grade will be used and double-weighted.
+From 2017, students will have to study both English Language and English Literature for the subject to be double-weighted.
+At Thomas Hepburn Community Academy, all of our students take GCSE English Literature in addition to GCSE English Language so that each student has every possible opportunity to achieve in both of the GCSE English qualifications.

-In summary, it is paramount that your child makes good progress in English and Mathematics as the new measure asserts their importance like nothing that we have seen before.
+In summary, it is paramount that your child makes good progress in English and Mathematics as these subjects form the foundation of all learning at 11-16 and beyond.

 English Baccalaureate slots

-The English Baccalaureate (EBacc) is a performance measure for any student who achieves good GCSE passes (5 - 9) in English, mathematics and (A* to C) in history or geography, two sciences and a language.
+The English Baccalaureate (EBacc) is a performance measure for any student who achieves good GCSE passes (5 - 9) in English, mathematics, history or geography, two sciences and a language.

 The final three slots in the measure are the open group of subjects.
 Firstly, any EBacc subjects that have not counted in the EBacc slots can be used.
 English Literature can also be used here.
-The remaining slots can be filled with any other subjects from our options, as again, here at Thomas Hepburn, we are well positioned in regard to this as our full curriculum offer for our students in Key Stage 4 meets these measures.
+The remaining slots can be filled with any other subjects which gives students the flexibility to personalise their curriculum to suit their strengths, interests and aspirations.

 Lower school - Years 7 & 8

-Students in Years 7 and 8 are deemed to be in Lower school.
+Students in Years 7 and 8 are part of our Lower School.
 They will study:

 Upper School - Years 9, 10 & 11

-Students in Years 9, 10 and 11 are deemed to be in Upper school.
+Students in Years 9, 10 and 11 are part of our Upper School.

-Students may also choose to study a selection of subjects through the 'pathways process'
+Students may also choose to study a selection of subjects through the 'preferences process'

 Students must also study religious education (RE), and secondary schools must provide sex education.
 The content of these two subjects is decided locally but must remain within the law.
 All secondary schools are responsible for providing careers, enterprise education and citizenship.
 Schools organise their own timetable, and can decide what else to teach their students.

-The curriculum on offer is reviewed every year and adjusted, where necessary, according to the learning needs of the students in a particular band.
+The curriculum on offer is reviewed every year and adjusted, where necessary, according to the learning needs of our students.

-For more information on any aspect of our curriculum please contact Miss K Wright
+For more information on any aspect of our curriculum, please contact Mr H Zaheer (Vice Principal).